d2l-ai/d2l-en/chapter_appendix_math/statistics.md

 In this way, hypothesis testing provides framework for experimental design and reasoning about certainty in observed results.
 If we can now show that the null hypothesis is very unlikely to be true, we may reject it with confidence.

-To complete the story of how to work with hypothesis testing, we need to now introduce somt additional terminology and make some of our concepts above formal.
+To complete the story of how to work with hypothesis testing, we need to now introduce some additional terminology and make some of our concepts above formal.

 ### Statistical Significance